CMSgov/beneficiary-fhir-data/docs/rfcs/0021-s3-file-tracking.md

 * Con: If a move fails the pipeline might reprocess files the next time it runs.
 * Con: Interrupting the CCW pipeline has to wait for pending move operations to complete before the pipeline process can exit.

+Interruption is an important capability in an ETL pipeline.
+It allows greater flexibility in handling unusual circumatances and facilitates testing.
+Ongoing efforts to deploy BFD in an EKS+Fargate environment will make interruption more important than it has been in the past.

 This document outlines possible alternatives to this S3 move process.
 All of them share the con that they will leave the Incoming tree to grow indefinitely rather than pruning it as files are processed.
 This would add additional start-up time for the CCW pipeline when it reads a list of all Incoming files.